 Great Ocean Road is a stretch of scenic highway running along the coastline of southwest Victoria.
 We will spend time searching for some Bassian specialties, including the Rufous Bristlebird, which is endemic to the coastal heathland of this region.
 Other targets include the lovely and endangered Hooded Plover, Gang-gang Cockatoo, Blue-winged Parrot, Olive Whistler, Chestnut-rumped Heathwren, Striated Fieldwren, and Forest Raven.
-In addition, this is an excellent area to see Koala
+In addition, this is an excellent area to see Koala.

-While we are in southwest Victoria, we'll watch for the Koala, another of Australia's icons.
+While we are in southwest Victoria, we'll watch for the Koala, an Australian icon.
 Photograph by guide Chris Benesh.